My research interests are in the politics and ethics of security, with further interests in energy security, climate politics, and China.

 The Energy Security Paradox

 This work investigates the politics and ethics of energy security, with a focus on the United States and China.
 It draws on critical approaches to security to understand how energy is constructed as a security issue by key actors, both in discourse and in policy practice.
 I’m particularly interested in contestation over the meaning of energy security, and what attaching security ‘does’ to energy.
-This is the focus of my forthcoming book, titled The Energy Security Paradox: Rethinking Energy (In)security in the United States and China, which is in production and scheduled for publication in April 2018 with Oxford University Press.
+This is the focus of my forthcoming book, titled The Energy Security Paradox: Rethinking Energy (In)security in the United States and China, published in 2018 with Oxford University Press.
 I have also published three articles on different aspects of this work.